 Remember that the brush has a product life cycle and does not last forever.
 It is very important to change the toothbrush for a new one every three months.

-So, it’s clear how you can find and get the benefits of this mineral by using some dental products like a toothbrush and mouthwash.
-Also, people can ask their water supply or local government whether the area contains fluoride.
+So, it’s clear you can find and get the benefits of this mineral by using some dental products like toothbrushes and mouthwash.
+And also, people can ask their water supply or local government whether the area contains fluoride.

 3. When is the best time to floss?

 Floss daily, we often hear this advice from a dentist, and this is why: Cleaning between teeth daily with floss may help prevent gum disease and cavities.
 Plaque that is not removed will eventually harden into tartar, which leads to more serious problems like gum disease.
 Tartar can only be removed by a dentist.

 So, when should I floss, in the morning or at night?